benandow/UiRef/README.md

 * Build the docker image: docker build -t benandow/uiref .

+* Launch an Android emulator on the host.
+I recommend running on an emulator with a resolution of 1280 x 768 pixels (Nexus 4).
+If you use a different resolution, you will need to experimentally determine the distance threshold and set the MAX\_DIST variable in src/LabelResolver/src/main/java/com/benandow/uiref/labelResolver/LabelResolver.java.

 * Run the docker image: docker run --net host --privileged -v /dev/bus/usb:/dev/bus/usb -v "$(pwd)/ext:/ext" benandow/uiref "\<emulator-identiifer\>"

-* I recommend running on an emulator with a resolution of 1280 x 768 pixels (Nexus 4).
-If you use a different resolution, you will need to experimentally determine the distance threshold and set the MAX\_DIST variable in src/LabelResolver/src/main/java/com/benandow/uiref/labelResolver/LabelResolver.java.

 # Publication #